Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/02-configuration.md

   - `--prometheus-port`: parachain metrics port. manta default is 9615. this port must be accessible to the manta metrics monitor at: `18.156.192.254` (`18.156.192.254/32` if you are specifying by subnet)
   - `--prometheus-external`: if you are not reverse proxying metrics over ssl, you may need to set this parameter to tell the embedded metrics server to listen on the *all ips* socket (`0.0.0.0:9615`) rather than *localhost only* (`127.0.0.1:9615`)
 - significant **relay-chain** parameters
-  - `--name`: relay-chain node name, displayed on [kusama telemetry](https://telemetry.manta.systems/#list/0xb0a8d493285c2df73290dfb7e61f870f17b41801197a149ca93654499ea3dafe).
+  - `--name`: relay-chain node name, displayed on [polkadot telemetry](https://telemetry.manta.systems/#list/0x91b171bb158e2d3848fa23a9f1c25182fb8e20313b2c1eb49219da7a70ce90c3).
-  - `--port`: relay-chain peer-to-peer port. manta-embedded-kusama default is 31334. this port must be accessible over the internet to other kusama nodes.
+  - `--port`: relay-chain peer-to-peer port. manta-embedded-polkadot default is 31334. this port must be accessible over the internet to other polkadot nodes.
-  - `--prometheus-port`: relay-chain metrics port. manta-embedded-kusama default is 9616. this port must be accessible to the manta metrics monitor at: `18.156.192.254` (`18.156.192.254/32` if you are specifying by subnet)
+  - `--prometheus-port`: relay-chain metrics port. manta-embedded-polkadot default is 9616. this port must be accessible to the manta metrics monitor at: `18.156.192.254` (`18.156.192.254/32` if you are specifying by subnet)
   - `--prometheus-external`: if you are not reverse proxying metrics over ssl, you may need to set this parameter to tell the embedded metrics server to listen on the *all ips* socket (`0.0.0.0:9616`) rather than *localhost only* (`127.0.0.1:9616`)

 ### expose node metrics for monitoring